 You can also use a squeegee to remove excess moisture from the tiles inside the shower or around the bath to prevent a build-up of moisture.

 Cleaning mold off walls is not very difficult.
 Follow these simple steps to get nice clean walls in no time.

 The first thing you need to do is make sure that you are protecting yourself from the mold.
 Wear rubber gloves, a face mask to cover your nose and mouth, and clear goggles if you have any.

 This will ensure that you don’t ingest any mold particles or get them in your mouth.
 You should make sure that you are wearing old clothes, as you could get a cleaning solution on them.

 If the section of the wall that you are cleaning is high up then you might need to use a ladder.
 You should have someone with you to hold the ladder while you climb and clean, as the scrubbing action could make the ladder unsteady.

 Step Two – Preparation

 Before you start cleaning the walls you need to prepare the area.
 If the walls have mold on them then it might have spread to items of furniture or personal items nearby.

-Get rid of anything that is not salvageable and set the rest aside ready to clean afterwards.
+Get rid of anything that is not salvageable and set the rest aside ready to clean afterward.
 Move any objects that will get in your way whilst you are trying to clean the wall.